ericwq/gskills/docs/response.md

   - Please note  `s.serveStreams()` runs in a separate goroutine.
   - `s.serveStreams()` is actually `Server.serveStreams()`.

 For readers who are familiar with HTTP 2 protocol will find the above work is essential before accepting the client request.
-We will NOT show `s.newHTTP2Transport()` related code.
-Let's keep our focus on the request.
 In short , the `s.newHTTP2Transport()` prepares for processing stream.

 Next, let's discuss `Server.serveStreams()` in detail.